‘One Piece’ Manga Chapter 864: Luffy’s Chaos And Capone’s Actions Add To Confusion At Sanji-Pudding Wedding

 — One Piece Memes (@OnePieceMemer) May 2, 2017

 Given the chaos, all of the parties realize neither of their plans are moving ahead as they should.
 However, the Vinsmoke clan is suddenly surrounded by Big Mom’s ministers.
-Even though specially designed percussion revolvers are aimed directly at their heads, the Vinsmoke brothers, Ichji, Yonji and Niji, manage to crack jokes, while their father watches in horror.
+Even though specially designed percussion revolvers are aimed directly at their heads, the Vinsmoke brothers, Ichji, Yonji, and Niji, manage to crack jokes, while their father watches in horror.
 The sole daughter of the Vinsmoke clan, Reiju, reminds her father that his boys aren’t feeling anything because they were stripped off of all emotions in the experiments the Judge performed on them.

 It is obvious that the chaos created by the Straw Hats Pirates, the ruined wedding cake, and the complete destruction of Mother Caramel’s photo, has had a deep and disturbing impact on Big Mom.
 With the Yonko unable to move, the ministers start taking decisions arbitrarily.
 Amidst the pandemonium, Capone suggests that Big Mom should be once again be reminded about the destruction of Mother Caramel’s photo.